TG9541/stm8ef/README.md

 ## About STM8 eForth

-The STM8 eForth core is written in STM8 assembly using the `sdasstm8` assembler in the SDCC tool chain.
-Combining Forth with C is possible.
+The STM8 eForth core is written in STM8 assembly using the SDCC tool chain's sdasstm8 assembler.
+Combining Forth with C is supported.

+The original STM8 eForth was written by [Dr. C.H.
+Ting's eForth](http://www.forth.org/svfig/kk/07-2010.html) for the STM8S Discovery.
+With the kind permission of Dr. Ting the code presented here is under [MIT license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).
+Bugs were fixed, the code size reduced, standards compatibility improved and many features added (e.g. compilation to Flash memory, autostart code, interrupt handling - see [overview](https://github.com/TG9541/stm8ef/tree/master/docs) and [words list](https://github.com/TG9541/stm8ef/blob/master/docs/words.md) in the docs folder.

 STM8 eForth is highly configurable: a Forth binary that allows compiling new words to Flash ROM or RAM requires less than 4K.
 A binary with an extended vocabulary needs no more than about 5.5K.
 Due to the extraordinary code density very-low-cost 8K devices, e.g. [STM8S003F3P6](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf) or [STM8L051F3P6](https://www.st.com/resource/en/datasheet/stm8l051F3.pdf), are sufficient for non-trivial applications.
 If more space is needed a low-cost 32K device can be used, e.g. [STM8S005C6](https://www.st.com/resource/en/datasheet/stm8s005c6.pdf) or [STM8L052C6](https://www.st.com/resource/en/datasheet/stm8l052c6.pdf).